kyma-project/istio/docs/technical-design.md

 ##### Istio Grafana dashboards
 It's still needs to be decided who will have the ownership of the dashboards.
 There are different things to consider like the change interval or relevance of Istio version updates.

+##### Istio ServiceMonitor
+We will not consider theis resource in this design, because it's planned to replace it.
+More information can be found in this [PR](https://github.com/kyma-project/kyma/pull/16247).

-##### Istio ServiceMonitor & istio-healthz Virtual Service
+##### istio-healthz Virtual Service
-They provide monitoring capability for the Istio installation and should therefore be reconciled by the operator.
+This resource provides monitoring capability for the Istio installation and should therefore be reconciled by the operator.

 ##### Global mTLS PeerAuthentication
 This is tightly coupled to our Istio installation and should therefore be reconciled by the operator.